 Curriculum Focus

 Our play-based curriculum is centered on honoring the children’s interests and supporting their exploration of the world.
 Through adult scaffolding, students are encouraged to observe, experiment and reflect on their interactions with the people and materials around them.
-With a 1:5 teacher to student ratio, every student receives high quality standards and support in their learning experience.
+Teacher to student ratio is 1:6.
+Every student receives high quality care and support in their learning experience.
 In opposition to rigorous academic drills, we allow children to develop an intrinsic love for learning and genuine interest in their child-led studies.
 Although educational models before our time relied on strict teacher directives, science now tells us that the basic building blocks of brain development occur through organic play and interactions with the world re-enforced through the support of loving mentors.
 Our school celebrates every child in each stage of development and allows them to progress at their natural pace.

 We provide students the tools they need to navigate social and emotional development, allowing them to develop healthy and positive relationships.
 Emotional intelligence enables children to develop empathy, self-regulation, negotiation skills and the ability to delay gratification.